How often should you wash silk pillowcase?

 Watch the 1-min video or follow the text provided below.

-white vinegar (optional) - White vinegar will help to remove any soapy residue in the silk fibre, restore shine and leave it silky smooth.
+- white vinegar (optional) - White vinegar will help to remove any soapy residue in the silk fabric, restore shine and leave it silky smooth.

 How do you wash your silk pillowcase by hand: